DattaSohel/Expenditure-Data-Analytics--/README.md

 I used python libraries to get expenditure information, visualize different aspects of it, and finally I worked at a few ways of analyzing the spending of expenditure based on its previous performance history statewise in India.
 To make prediction and better decision.

+<h2><b>Acknowledgements</b></h2>

+I would like to express my heartfelt gratitude to all the trainers and the iNeuron team for their invaluable support and guidance throughout the Expenditure Data Analysis Project.
+Their expertise and encouragement were instrumental in enhancing my data analysis skills and ensuring the successful completion of this project.
+I truly appreciate the collaborative environment fostered by the iNeuron team, which significantly contributed to my learning experience.
+Thank you for being an essential part of this journey.